How to Find Fellowships and Grants for Grad School

 Thoroughly prepare your applications early

 Once you’ve identified a core list of programs to apply for, it takes time to create a thorough application that demonstrates why you are the best candidate for the grant or fellowship.
 Much like scholarships, grants and fellowships are awarded based on merit and the field of study.
 The reviewers will be looking for information about a student’s academic achievement and interests, as well as his or her ability to articulate research or study goals and a method to attain the specific objectives spelled out in the funding guidelines—which you should read thoroughly.
 And more than once.
-This means you have to start preparing weeks, if not months, before the deadline in order to gather all the information you need.
+This means you have to start preparing weeks, if not months, before the deadline to gather all the information you need.
 Truly, once you decide to apply for graduate school, you should already be on the lookout for grant and fellowship opportunities.
 Then, once you are accepted, you should start the application process.
 Once you know exactly what is expected and required of you in the application, you can invest the time needed to complete it thoughtfully and thoroughly.

 What to expect to submit

 Each organization has different requirements for grants and fellowships. but all of them expect a lot of information from you and a well-written proposal.
 Expect to need to submit an official application form, proposal or prospectus, project budget, personal statement, letters of recommendation, and undergraduate and/or graduate transcripts.
-The good news is that awarding organizations will tell you what they need, and quite often you can find examples of successful proposals to guide you as you create your own application.
+The good news is that awarding organizations will tell you what they need, and quite often you can find examples of successful proposals to guide you as you create your application.

 Discover and declare your study focus

-As part of the process of finding the grants or fellowships you want to apply for, you'll have to determine the focus for the research or studying you want to do.
+As part of the process of finding the grants or fellowships you want to apply for, you'll have to determine the focus of the research or study you want to do.
 Some people come to graduate school with a specific and narrow focus already in mind.
 That’s great.
 But if that’s not you, you’ll have to do some research to determine a focus.
 For many people, a good place to start is learning about what others in the field have done so you can understand how your research will to the field.
 It's also important to do a literature review to identify trends in the industry or field.
 Once you identify the best idea, the one that's the perfect mix of what you want to do and what the foundation or organization wants to fund, it’s time to focus your research on building up the best case for your application.
 In addition to reading the literature, make sure to talk to your professors and others in the field for guidance.

 Related: How Does Financial Aid Differ for Graduate Students?